 Hydrate Yourself—Inside and Out

 Not hydrating enough can negatively impact your skin’s microbiome with dryness or irritation.
 Support your skin microbiome and drink at least 64 ounces of water a day.
-We also suggest using a microbiome-pampering moisturizer that has botanical humectants hyaluronic acid or glycerin such as Ageless Perfection Cream or Essential Radiance Serum.
+We also suggest using a microbiome-pampering moisturizer that has botanical humectants hyaluronic acid or glycerin such as Ageless Perfection Cream.
 These humectants that draw water into the skin, additionally ceramides or squalene, botanical oils in these skincare products restore the skin barrier.

 Don’t Overhaul Your Beauty Routine